c3lingo/c3lingo-interpreter-unit/README.md

     * On-Air switch (on/ off position, with state LED)
     * Temporary mute button (momentary switch)
 - 3x Headphone output (6.3 mm mono/ stereo (2x mono) jack)
-    * Should output mix of native audio and own microphone
+    * Should output mix of native audio, own microphone and other translator's microphone
     * Potentiometer for output volume
     * Potentiometer for volume of own microphone in the mix
+    * Potentiometer for volume of other two microphones in the mix
 - Outputs:
     * Sum of all translators (XLR/ 6.3 mm balanced jack combo connector)